Micromagnetics: Dynamic micromagnetics

-The purpose of dynamic micromagnetics is to predict the time evolution of the magnetic configuration of a sample subject to some non-steady conditions such as the application of a field pulse or an AC field.
+The purpose of dynamic micromagnetics is to predict the time evolution of the magnetic configuration.
+This is especially important if the sample is subject to some non-steady conditions such as the application of a field pulse or an AC field.
 This is done by solving the Landau-Lifshitz-Gilbert equation, which is a partial differential equation describing the evolution of the magnetization in terms of the local effective field acting on it.

 Effective field

 The effective field is the local field felt by the magnetization.
+The only real fields however are the magnetostatic field and the applied field.
 It can be described informally as the derivative of the magnetic energy density with respect to the orientation of the magnetization, as in:

 where dE/dV is the energy density.
 In variational terms, a change dm of the magnetization and the associated change dE of the magnetic energy are related by:

 Since m is a unit vector, dm is always perpendicular to m.
 Then the above definition leaves unspecified the component of Heff that is parallel to m.
 This is usually not a problem, as this component has no effect on the magnetization dynamics.

-From the expression of the different contributions to the magnetic energy, the effective field can be found to be:
+From the expression of the different contributions to the magnetic energy, the effective field can be found to be (excluding the DMI and magnetoelastic contributions):